M1938 mortar: Design

+Ammunition

 Employment

 The 120-PM-38 was typically deployed to support infantry units and is the heaviest weapon that can still be broken down and transported by soldiers on foot.
 At first the 120-PM-38 was employed at the regimental level for indirect fire support in place of artillery, but as World War II continued it was issued down to the battalion level to supplement lighter mortars.

 Getting the 120-PM-38 into and out of action was relatively rapid, so batteries were often moved to avoid counter-battery fire.
-Due to its rate of fire and large shell a battery of four mortars could lay down a heavy amount of fire in a short period of time, which was useful for hit and run tactics.
+Due to its rate of fire and large shell, a battery of four mortars could lay down a heavy amount of fire in a short period of time, which was useful for hit and run tactics.
 Another useful feature was the circular base-plate which allowed for changes in traverse without the need to dig out the base-plate and realign the barrel.
 Later 120-PM-43 mortars had a larger single shock absorber on the bi-pod to counteract the tendency of the base-plate to dig in on soft ground.
 120-PM-43 mortars were kept in production long after World War II and sold to many Soviet client states.
 Both have seen widespread use in conflicts from World War II until today.

 During the early phases of Operation Barbarossa the Germans captured large quantities of Soviet hardware including the 120-PM-38 which they designated the 12 cm Granatwerfer 378(r).
 After being on the receiving end of the 120-PM-38's firepower they adopted it to supplement their own mortars and eventually produced a modified version called the 12 cm Granatwerfer 42.
 The Granatwerfer 42 was widely issued to German units and often took the place of infantry guns later in the war.
 The Finnish and Romanians also made use of captured stocks of Soviet weapons and eventually the Romanians also created their own design, the Reșița Model 1942, produced at the Reșița Works with a rate of 80 pieces per month as of October 1942.

 In 2016 it was in service in Moldova, Russian Federation, Turkmenistan, and Ukraine.